-- approve, their designee (see #5 below) or the Finance Director may also authorize the purchase. - 4.
-For budgeted purchases greater than \$4,999.99, the Executive Director (as well as the purchaser, the Department Head and the Finance Director) must approve the purchase.
-For any purchases greater than \$9,999.99 board approval, excluding contracts not adapted to award by competitive bidding which are exempt from this requirement, must be obtained prior to the purchase.
-In the event it is deemed appropriate for time convenience by the Executive Director, budgeted purchases greater than \$9,999.99 and less than \$25,000 may be paid for prior to obtaining board approval, with board approval obtained at the next board meeting.
-Bids must be taken for any purchases in excess of \$24,999.99, excluding contracts not adapted to award by competitive bidding which are exempt from this requirement, public notice provided and board approval obtained for staff recommended bid.
+- 3. For budgeted purchases between \$1,000 and less than \$5,000, the purchaser and the Department Head's approval are required.
+In instances where the Department Head is unable to approve, their designee (see #5 below) or the Finance Director may also authorize the purchase. - 4.
+For budgeted purchases equal to \$5,000.00 but less than \$20,000, the Executive Director (as well as the purchaser, the Department Head and the Finance Director) must approve the purchase.
+For any purchases equal to \$20,000 or greater, board approval, excluding contracts not adapted to award by competitive bidding which are exempt from this requirement, must be obtained prior to the purchase.
+In the event it is deemed appropriate for time convenience by the Executive Director, budgeted purchases equal to \$20,000 or greater, but less than the legal bid limit may be paid for prior to obtaining board approval, with board approval obtained at the next board meeting.
+Bids must be taken for any purchases with a value equal to or greater than the legal bid limit amount established by Sec 8-1c of the Park District Code, this excludes contracts not adapted to award by competitive bidding which are exempt from this requirement, public notice provided and board approval obtained for staff recommended bid.
 These procedures are described in the Bidding Policy. - 5.
 From time to time, staff may be absent from their office during a time when a purchase order or purchase card transaction need approval.
 To facilitate the smooth operation of the District's business, any employee with approval authority as outlined above may designate another employee to have temporary signature authority in their absence.
 This authority is limited to the levels specified above and must be documented.
 The recommended method of documenting is to send an email from the employee who is designating the temporary signature authority to the Finance Department, it may also be sent to all users.
 This designation should indicate the beginning and ending dates of the designation of the temporary signature authority.
 Finance Department staff will retain a PDF copy of this email in a folder in the finance drive for the auditors review in the annual external audit.
 Once the audit is complete, that year's temporary signature authority files may be deleted. - 6.
 A purchase for any item or service which has not been budgeted, no matter what the amount, requires the approval of the Department Head.
 It is the responsibility of the purchaser to know if an item is included in the budget. - 7.
 Products purchased for resale in the District's gift shops do not require board approval. - 8.
 Emergency purchases are sometimes required.
-If an emergency occurs and the Executive Director determines that an expenditure that is in excess of \$9,999.99 is needed, this policy permits the Executive Director of the District to authorize such a purchase and directs that the Executive Director shall individually contact the Board of Commissioners to advise them of same.
+If an emergency occurs and the Executive Director determines that an expenditure that is equal to \$20,000 or greater, but less than the legal bid limit, is needed, this policy permits the Executive Director of the District to authorize such a purchase and directs that the Executive Director shall individually contact the Board of Commissioners to advise them of same.
 Executive Director shall make every reasonable effort to contact each commissioner within five business days.
 Further, such a purchase shall be presented for approval at the next scheduled meeting of the Board of Park Commissioners.
-The District may make emergency procurements without competitive sealed bidding or prior notice when there exists a threat to public health or public safety, or when immediate expenditure is necessary for repairs to District property in order to protect against further loss of or damage to District property, to prevent or minimize serious disruption in critical District services that affect health, safety, or collection of substantial District revenues, or to ensure the integrity of District records.
-(See ILCS 500/20-30).
+The District may make emergency procurements without competitive sealed bidding or prior notice when there exists a threat to public health or public safety, or when immediate expenditure is necessary for repairs to District property in order to protect